uoa-ws2020/uoa2020sg/README.md

 | SG2  |  V   |  V   |  -   |

 ## Operation Type
+The operation type indicates the control system of a robot and is classified into the following three types.
 ### A: Autonoumous
 A control method that performs behaviors or tasks with a degree of autonomy (without external influence).
 ### B: Semi-autonoumous